bardbess/til/bible/steve_lawson.md

 What will separate one man from another is passion.
 Without passion there is no preaching.
 You are simply giving a lecture.
 Not doctrine, not theology, we can all buy the same books.

-"What is preaching?" - logic on fire
+*What is preaching? - logic on fire*
 A quality that arouses emotions.
 Hyper intellectualism - obsessed with doctrine and only brain orientated preachers.

 ### Passion